FridayyAIOrg/Fridayybot-automation-new/prompt.md

 USER: [phone number]
 → CALL: auth_vendor
 → IF store_id exists: "I see you already have a store, what would you like to do?
-[List your capabilities]" → IF no store_id: "Thank you.
+[Capabilities]" → IF no store_id: "Thank you.
 Now, can you tell me what you sell?"

 USER: [business description]